DBProductions/angularjs-starter-app/README.md

 A simple AngualrJS application, ready to extend.

+The following libaries or frameworks are included:
-jQuery v1.11.0
+* jQuery v1.11.0
-jQuery UI v1.10.4
+* jQuery UI v1.10.4
-Twitter Bootstrap v3.1.1
+* Twitter Bootstrap v3.1.1
-Font Awesome v4.0.3
+* Font Awesome v4.0.3
-Angular v1.2.15
+* Angular v1.2.15

 ## Getting started

-To start you can clone the angular-starter-app repository, install the dependencies and start the server.
+Clone the angular-starter-app repository, install the dependencies and start the server.

 ### Prerequisites